Commitment

 Description

-Senegal is committed through the CNDN and with the contribution of the various nutrition stakeholders (SUN networks of Senegal) to reduce the rate of stunting among children under 5 years of age to less than 10%, by focusing on the operationalization of the communication strategy of the Multisectoral Strategic Plan for Nutrition (PSMN), the implementation of nutrition-sensitive interventions of the sectors contributing to the multisectoral strategic plan for nutrition, the promotion of Maternal Feeding and Infant and Young Child Feeding (MA-IYCF) and the strengthening of integrated approaches to service delivery at all levels supported by community engagement.
-Progress on the commitment will be measured every two years and from the DHS surveys and during the mid-term and final reviews of the PSMN in order to reorient interventions
+Senegal is committed through the National Council of Nutrition Development (CNDN) and with the contribution of the various nutrition stakeholders (Scaling Up Nutrition networks of Senegal) to reduce the rate of stunting among children under 5 years of age to less than 10% by focusing on operationalising the Multisectoral Strategic Plan for Nutrition (PSMN) communication strategy, implementing nutrition-sensitive interventions of the sectors contributing to the PSMN, promoting maternal feeding and infant and young child feeding practices and strengthening integrated approaches for service delivery at all levels, supported by community engagement.
+Progress on the commitment will be measured every two years from the Demographic and Health Surveys and during the midterm and final reviews of the PSMN in order to reorient interventions.

 GNR assessment